Ethics publications and unfair practices

 If there is a suspicion that the reviewer has appropriated the ideas or data of the author:

-The algorithm of actions is based on the COPE scheme "What to do if you suspect a reviewer has appropriated an author’s idea or data"
+The algorithm of actions is based on the COPE scheme "Reviewer suspected to have appropriated an author’s ideas or data"

 1. This case can only be considered if documentary evidence from the author and / or other sources is provided (for example, publication, abstract, meeting report, copy of slides, grant application) аnd after examining the evidence (or contacting a specialist with the appropriate qualifications for this) and deciding whether the claims of the author and/or other sources are valid.